-Zonally averaged mean precipitation shown in land-only mean precipitation (Fig. 3bwas-) is similar in ACCESS1.0 and

-- 25 ACCESS1.1 and significantly lower than in-lower than ACCESS1.3, again showing the impact of the new physics and the cloud scheme in in the tropics.
-Consistent with the cloud cover, land precipitation in the tropics is underestimated in AC-CESS1.3.
-In comparison to ERAi it was overestimated by up to 0.5 mm/day across the mid latitudes.
-In the mid latitudes of the southern hemisphere the precipitation was overestimated despite the underestimation of the total cloud cover.0 and ACCESS1.1 compared with both ERAi and GPCC.
-By contrast, in the northern mid-latitudes, the simulations give slightly - 30 more precipitation than observed.
-Table 2 presents model computed and 'observed/estimated' components of the water balance over the global land area.
+Zonally averaged land-only mean precipitation (Fig. 3b) is similar in ACCESS1.0 and ACCESS1.1 and lower than AC-CESS1.3 in the tropics.
+Consistent with the cloud cover, land precipitation in the tropics is underestimated in ACCESS1.0 and ACCESS1.1 compared with both ERAi and GPCC.
+By contrast, in the northern mid-latitudes, the simulations give slightly more precipitation than observed.
+Table 2 presents model computed and "observed/estimated" components of the water balance over the global land area.
 The estimates come from Baumgartner and Reichel (1975) and Legates and Willmott (1990).
-Globally, both ACCESS1.1 and ACCESS1.0 produced similar means for precipitation and evapotranspiration but larger differences are found for boreal summer over the Northern mid-high latitudes (Table 3).
+Globally, both ACCESS1.1 and AC-CESS1.0 produced similar means for precipitation and evapotranspiration, but larger differences are found for boreal summer over the northern mid-high latitudes (Table 3).
 This is consistent with the larger cloud fraction simulated in these areas by ACCESS1.1 (Fig. 3a).